“Out of sight, out of mind”…

 - Sausage: veggie sausage is available as a breakfast substitute in strips or patties

-- Turkey: veggie turkey cutlets and even veggie “stuffed” turkey is available for holiday occasions
+- Turkey: veggie turkey cutlets and even veggie “stuffed” turkey roast is available for holiday occasions